serratus/quaggaJS/README.md

 color-channel is read instead of calculating the gray-scale values of the source's RGB.
 This is useful in combination with the `ResultCollector` where the gray-scale representations of the wrongly identified images are saved.

+### frequency

+This top-level property controls the scan-frequency of the video-stream.
+It's optional and defines the maximum number of scans per second.
+This renders useful for cases where the scan-session is long-running and resources such as CPU power are of concern.

 ### decoder